backupbrew/switchbrew/Creport.md

   - `?
 (9)`: Always (u64) 0.

 For all exceptions, it then adds more data from svcGetDebugThreadParam/svcGetDebugThreadContext.
+"Usually" (when is this not the case?), this data includes a size u64 for the register dump region + the values of all general purpose registers+SP and PC, as well as 0x80 of stack.
 This reads the flag from `ATTACH_PROCESS` to determine whether to read 0x10 bytes using svcReadDebugProcessMemory.

 All other events (`USER_BREAK`, etc) don't store any extra data except type and address.